Drug Formulary App

 Self-Driven Initiatives

-Thus far, multiple unofficial attempts have been made, first started with My Blue Book by My Pharmacist House (last updated to FUKKM 2016-2), followed with Blue Book (Updated+Brand Name Search) by Apicel (last updated to FUKKM 2020-2).
+Multiple unofficial attempts have been made, first started with My Blue Book by My Pharmacist House (last updated to MOHMF 2016-2), followed with Blue Book (Updated+Brand Name Search) by Apicel (last updated to MOHMF 2020-2) and Blue Book + CPG Malaysia by Ice Cream App (last updated to MOHMF 2023-2).

-- Both these applications are no longer updated and removed from App Store.
+- All of these applications are no longer being updated, and the first two have already been removed from the App Store.

 - Not all hospital drugs are listed in MOHMF.